Chinese tech giant criticizes US for ‘politicizing business’

 Companies including Huawei that were targeted by earlier U.S. sanctions deny they are a threat.
 Chinese officials accuse Washington of using phony security warnings to block rising competitors to U.S. tech industries.

 Qihoo 360 was among 24 companies or government-linked entities the Commerce Department said pose a “significant risk of supporting procurement of items for military end-use in China.”

-Another was CloudMind Technology Co., a maker of internet-linked robots.
+Another blacklisted company, CloudMinds Technology Co., a maker of internet-linked robots in Beijing, said all its products “are designed for civilian use.”
+It appealed to the U.S. government in a statement on its social media account to “stop this unfair treatment.”

 Qihoo 360, headquartered in Beijing, was traded on the New York Stock Exchange from 2011 to 2015, when the company bought back its U.S. shares.
 It joined the Shanghai Stock Exchange in 2018.